 Occasionally I like to splurge, especially when it comes to treating my taste buds.
 Antoine’s, located in the French Quarter, has been delighting the taste buds of food lovers since 1840 and is the oldest family run restaurant in New Orleans.
 My favorite dish is the Alligator soup, and of course their famous Baked Alaska for dessert!
 It’s a great place to dress up and indulge in world renowned French-Creole cuisine.
 Don’t forget to make a reservation, and ask to take the tour of the restaurant after your dinner.
 There are 14 dining rooms that each have a unique history behind them.

 If you are a fried chicken fan, you definitely have to visit this restaurant as soon as possible.
 This is the tastiest, most savory fried chicken recipe I have ever had the pleasure of eating.
-It’s located a bit off the beaten path but totally worth the trip.
 Get there right when they open or you will have to stand in line and be tortured by the heavenly aromas emanating from the kitchen while you wait!

-I was so not a fan of oysters, that is, until I tried my first char-grilled oyster platter at Acme .
-Now, this oyster dish is a constant presence in all of my food filled dreams!
+Not an oyster fan?
+Yeah, neither was I, until I tried Acme’s char-grilled oyster platter.
+Now, this oyster dish is a constant presence in all of my food-filled dreams!
 This is definitely a place you have to put on your list of must-try restaurants.
 I always order 1 dozen oysters, a side of boo fries (french fries drenched with gravy), and a sweet tea.
 It’s amazing!

 Praline Bacon.
 Those are the only two words my husband and I had to hear to get to breakfast at Elizabeth’s in the Bywater.
 Not only does this place serve up hearty, delicious dishes but it has such a cool, easy-going atmosphere.
 It was also the perfect location to meet one of my favorite New Orleanians for Lunch with a Local.
 My perfect meal there consists of their waffles, Veggie Omelet, side of Fried Green Tomatoes w/ Remoulade, Elizabeth’s Sidecar cocktail, and of course the praline bacon.